mkuziuk/light-in-skin-animation/README.md

 # light-in-skin-animation
-An animation of light propagation in human tissue with Hemangioma using pyxopto
+An animation of light propagation in human skin with Hemangioma using pyxopto